RoshnaRoby/YogaTickets/README.md

 # YogaTickets
-Basic HTML, CSS, PHP, and JavaScript Ticket booking system.
+Basic HTML, CSS, and PHP Ticket booking system.
 Initial project built as part of course assignment to show basic file processing in PHP.